Aniket Jadhav

-Aniket Anil Jadhav (अनिकेत अनिल जादव; born 13 July 2000) is an Indian professional footballer who plays as a winger for Indian Super League club Odisha and the India national team.
+Aniket Anil Jadhav (अनिकेत अनिल जादव; born 13 July 2000) is an Indian professional footballer who plays as a forward.

-Career
+Early life

+Jadhav was born in Kolhapur, Maharashtra.
+He is first football player from Kolhapur who has represented Indian national team.

+Club career

-Born in Kolhapur, Maharashtra, Jadhav was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
+Jadhav was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
 After the tournament, Jadhav was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side in the Arrow's first match of the season against Chennai City.
 He started and scored a brace as Indian Arrows won 3–0.

-On March 5, 2019, Jadhav joined Blackburn Rovers for a 3 month training spell at their academy.
+On 5 March 2019, Jadhav joined Blackburn Rovers for a 3 month training spell at their academy.

 Jadav joined the ISL side East Bengal from Hyderabad in August 2022.
 After a small stint, he signed for Odisha in January 2023.
+He has joined Jamshedpur FC for 2024-2025 season.

+International career

+Jadhav represented the India under-17 side in the 2017 FIFA U-17 World Cup which was hosted in India.

+In March 2022, Jadav was called up for the national squad by coach Igor Štimac ahead of India's two friendly matches against Bahrain and Belarus.Pune FC Academy.

+Club career

+Jadhav was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
+After the tournament, Jadhav was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
+He made his professional debut for the side in the Arrow's first match of the season against Chennai City.
+He started and scored a brace as Indian Arrows won 3–0.

+On 5 March 2019, Jadhav joined Blackburn Rovers for a 3 month training spell at their academy.

+Jadav joined the ISL side East Bengal from Hyderabad in August 2022.
+After a small stint, he signed for Odisha in January 2023.

-International
+International career

 Jadhav represented the India under-17 side in the 2017 FIFA U-17 World Cup which was hosted in India.